ChiLiubio/microeco/README.md

 Besides, some dependency packages of WGCNA are stored in Bioconductor.
 The tax4fun package can be downloaded from http://tax4fun.gobics.de/ and the correponding SILVA123 ref data is also required.
-The package chorddiag can be instaled from Github https://github.com/mattflor/chorddiag directly.
+The package chorddiag can be installed from Github https://github.com/mattflor/chorddiag directly.
 Some packages of python and julia are required to run the example codes and described in the [tutorial](https://chiliubio.github.io/microeco/).